Male Breast Cancer

 Breast cancer in men is rare

 Less than 1 out of 100 cases of breast cancer occurs in a man.1 It develops in the small amount of breast tissue found behind a man's nipple.
-Although the exact cause of breast cancer is not known, most experts agree that some men have a greater risk for breast cancer than others.
+Although the exact cause of breast cancer in men is not known, most experts agree that some men have a greater risk for breast cancer than others.
 Male breast cancer mostly affects older men.

 Male Breast Cancer Risk Factors